Events

 Creating an Event

-You can create an event in any application domain where you have sufficient access based on your role.
-When you create an event, you specify several settings:
+You can create an event in any application domain where you have Editor or Manager level access.
+When you create an event, you specify several attributes:

 • name